cockroachdb/docs/v2.1/admin-ui-storage-dashboard.md

 If the Open count is almost equal to the Limit count, increase [File Descriptors](recommended-production-settings.html#file-descriptors-limit).

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}If you are running multiple nodes on a single machine (not recommended), the actual number of open file descriptors are considered open on each node.
-Thus the limit count value displayed on the Admin UI is the actual value of open file descriptors multiplied by the number of nodes, compared with the file descriptor limit. {{site.data.alerts.end}}
+If you are running multiple nodes on a single machine (not recommended), the actual number of open file descriptors are considered open on each node.
+Thus the limit count value displayed on the Admin UI is the actual value of open file descriptors multiplied by the number of nodes, compared with the file descriptor limit.
+{{site.data.alerts.end}}

 For Windows systems, you can ignore the File Descriptors graph because the concept of file descriptors is not applicable to Windows.